LittleJohnAU/matomo-redirector/README.md

     unset($_SESSION['matreferrer']);
 }
 $matomoTracker->doTrackPageView(PAGE_TITLE);
-// if this is a site search add this.
+/* If this is a site search page add this.
 Modify the if statement and $_GET variable to your needs if($sitesearch !== false){
    $matomoTracker->doTrackSiteSearch(urldecode($_GET['query']));
 }
+*/
 ```